Family holding hands at sunset — torn apart by parental alienation

 The claims in Love Over Exile are grounded in peer-reviewed research.
 These are the major studies that underpin the book.
 For a complete bibliography, see our research and evidence page.

-Prevalence of Parental Alienation (U.S. & Canada)
+Prevalence of Parental Alienation (U.S.)

-Harman, Leder-Elder & Kruk (2019).
-Children and Youth Services Review.
+Harman, Leder-Elder & Biringen (2019).
+Children and Youth Services Review, 106, 104471.

 39–60%